 The advantages of adopting a multi-layered approach for transaction monitoring are manifold.
 For institutions that embrace this shift, the benefits are both immediate and long-term.

-1. Enhanced insights on risk exposure: By leveraging AI and machine learning, multilayered systems offer profound insights into customer risk exposure through comprehensive analysis.
+- Enhanced insights on risk exposure: Leveraging advanced technologies such as AI and machine learning, multi-layered systems offer profound insights into customer risk exposure through comprehensive analysis.
 This capability allows organizations to gain a deeper understanding of their customer database and implement appropriate due diligence measures based on accurate risk assessment.

 Measuring Success — KPIs for Multi-layered Monitoring